MrAllatta/teaching-portfolio/cv.md

 ## **Curriculum Development & Research**
 ### **Computational Algebra Researcher**
 **Bootstrap & AFSE | 2013–2014**
-- Designed and led a controlled study on functional programming pedagogy in Algebra I.
+- Implemented a controlled study on functional programming pedagogy in Algebra I with Bootstrap's research framework.
 - Students in the experimental group improved 90–111% in modeling accuracy; control group declined by 39%.
 - Results informed training for teachers nationally through Bootstrap-aligned programs.